Language

 Frequently Asked Questions

-Gravitational potential energy is the energy an object possesses due to its position in a gravitational field.
-It depends on the object's mass, the strength of gravity, and its height above a reference point.
-The formula is PE = m × g × h.
+Gravitational potential energy is the energy an object has because of its position in a gravitational field.
+The formula is PE = m × g × h — mass times gravitational acceleration times height above a reference point.
+Multiply the three together to get the energy in joules.

-What's the difference between potential energy and kinetic energy?
+What's the difference between potential and kinetic energy?

-Potential energy is stored energy based on position (height), while kinetic energy is the energy of motion (based on velocity).
-When an object falls, its potential energy converts to kinetic energy.
+Potential energy is stored energy based on position (height), while kinetic energy is the energy of motion (based on speed).
+As an object falls, its potential energy converts into kinetic energy.
+This tool focuses on gravitational potential energy.

 Why does my result show scientific notation?

-Very large or very small numbers are displayed in scientific notation (e.g., 1.234e+10) for readability.
-This is common in physics calculations involving extreme values like electron volts.
+Very large or very small numbers are shown in scientific notation (for example 1.234e+10) so they stay readable.
+This is common when using extreme units such as electron volts.

 Solve for: